Etymology of ‘chock-a-block’ [pt. 3]

 Meanings of the Mote and the Beam [pt.
 3]

-[See part 1; part 2] I have not yet found an interpretation of Matthew…
+[See part 1; part 2] I have never seen an interpretation of Matthew 7…

 Meanings of the Mote and the Beam [pt.
 2]

-[See part 1] Translating Matthew 7, ‘And why do you look to the splinter…
+[See part 1] Translating Matthew 7, the King James Bible chooses ‘mote’ for kárphos,…

 Meanings of the Mote and the Beam [pt.
 1]